Status generalization: Context

 The concept of status generalization can be applied to groups that are assembled to perform a task.
 A group member's external status (race, age, gender, or occupation), as opposed to his or her skill, may determine their roles within the group.

 Julian Oldmeadow, Michael Platow, and Margaret Foddy state: “the underlying psychological process that gives rise to (status generalization) in naturally occurring task-groups is psychological group formation, understood as self-categorization and social identification with other task-group members.”
-The researchers state that people naturally identify with others in a group by their physical status characteristics.
-These characteristics include a person's socioeconomic status, their race, and/or their gender.
-After identifying these characteristics, people will establish a pecking order within the group.
-This pecking order will predict each person's influence within the group (i.e. speaking order, command of topic).

-When people enter a task group, they look at the physical status characteristics (skin color, age, social economic status) of each group member.
-The group will probably give more power and prestige to members with the so-called "best" characteristics.
-It does not matter if these characteristics are irrelevant to the task; the group will still consider them in assigning roles to its members.